curl/everything-curl/cmdline-options.md

 contains one or more spaces.
 For example you want to set the user-agent field curl uses to be exactly `I am your father`, including those three spaces.
 Then you need to put quotes around the string when you pass it to curl on the command line.
-The exact quotes to use, depends on your shell/command prompt but generally it works with double quotes in most places:
+The exact quotes to use varies depending on your shell/command prompt, but generally it will work with double quotes in most places:

     curl -A "I am your father" http://example.com

-Failing to use quotes, like if you wouldd write the command line like this:
+Failing to use quotes, like if you would write the command line like this:

     curl -A I am your father http://example.com